CodeYourFuture/immersive-go-course/projects/raft-otel/README.md

 This is useful for implementing sequences of operations where we read a value, perform some computation that modifies that value, and then write that value back - but without potentially overwriting any changes to that value that other processes might have performed.

-Update the demo client to use the new operation.
+Add support for CompareAndSwap to the server implementation, and update the demo client to use the new operation after the existing operations it performs.

 ##### Operations when an instance is not the leader - redirecting or proxying clients